|Hanna at the docks in Banjul, Gambia, on the lookout for her Roots!|

 Let’s take it from the beginning;

 I have searched Johannas roots and found something astonishing; Johanna’s (this is easier in Swedish:) mormorsmormorsmorfarsmormorsmormorsmormor’s name was Koddo and she was a slave arriving in Cape Town on the 6th of May 1658 on the slaveship Hasselt.
 She came from Popo in what today is Benin.
 The 220 slaves on the ship were described as “goodlooking, strong and energetic” by the Commander of the Cape Jan van Riebeck.
+(If you want more on this see this blog-post.)

 |On the way to Kunta Kinte Island|